Education in Shenzhen: Students attending Hong Kong schools

 In 2012 the Shenzhen Education Bureau barred students of Hong Kong and Macau permanent residency from attending Shenzhen public (government) schools, even if both of their parents originated in Mainland China and even if their parents paid taxes in Shenzhen and/or worked in Shenzhen; at the time other cities in the province accepted students with Hong Kong and Macau residency.
 As a result, as of 2015, 30,000 children living in Shenzhen attended schools in Hong Kong.
 In 2016 parents sued the Education Bureau to get the right for Hong Kong and Macau-resident children to attend public schools in Shenzhen.
 Middle class Hong Kong-born children are often from families who are unable to pay for private schools in the Mainland and therefore must use Hong Kong public schools.

 International schools

 Due to the intense competition and lack of student slots in public schools, many Shenzhen-based Chinese families have turned to international schools which had largely historically catered to foreign-born students.
 Other factors promoting international schools include an international orientation in the city's culture and a large population of people originating from outside Shenzhen, as well as the presence of Shenzhen-resident people with Hong Kong permanent residency.
 Real estate companies and financial groups have provided financial support to some international schools.

+In 2011, there were more non-PRC citizens in the city, and so the international schools had more students.